Phillips Edison & Company, Inc. research snapshot

 LevelValueWhy it matters

-Support (S2)$37.00Near the 200-day moving average and the late-2025 breakout level.
-A break below this would weaken the intermediate-term uptrend.
+Support (S3)$38.01The 200-day moving average near $38.01 is the major support floor and the late-2025 breakout zone.
+A sustained break below this level would damage the long-term uptrend.

 PECO AI trading strategy